openworm/hodgkin_huxley_tutorial/Tutorial/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Hodgkin Huxley Tutorial
+Welcome to the Hodgkin Huxley Tutorial
 ===============================================

 This tutorial gives an introduction to the `Hodgkin-Huxley model <https://en.wikipedia.org/wiki/Hodgkin%E2%80%93Huxley_model>`_ by use of executable example implementations in Python and `NeuroML <http://www.neuroml.org>`_.